 DON Enterprise is a consumer-controlled, nonprofit organization in Western Pennsylvania that empowers people with disabilities to live as independently as they choose.
 Partners on the project are two expert HempLime builders: Cameron McIntosh from Americhanvre in Pennsylvania, and Alex Sparrow from UK Hempcrete in England.
 The Pennsylvania Housing Research Center at Penn State University will conduct energy and performance testing which will be disseminated to Pennsylvania businesses and residents.
 Healthy Materials Lab at Parsons is designing the house renovation and will conduct indoor air quality monitoring and testing.

-For the PA Hemp Home DON Enterprise acquired an 800-square foot, two-story house in the Lower East Side of New Castle, Pennsylvania.
+For the Project PA Hemp Home, DON Enterprise acquired an 800-square foot, two-story house in the Lower East Side of New Castle, Pennsylvania.

 DON renovates homes and builds new homes in New Castle, an Act 47-designated city.
 They administer several home repair grant programs that improve the accessibility and quality of homes across the city and surrounding counties.
 DON is testing the use of hemplime to renovate a wooden home as part of its revitalization program.

 Pennsylvania Housing Research Center (PHRC) will analyze the thermal, insulative properties, and performance of hemplime as well as the resulting impact on utility costs in this residential renovation.
 A comparison will be made between thermal, insulative properties of hemplime and residences using typical insulation and construction.